So why has the NHS – a public service, fallen from grace?

 Litigation

 The phrase ‘back to basics‘ makes some sense, but then mental disease is an essential community service with a shortage of specialists.
 Furthermore, modern society is more sensitive than in times past.
-Society does not tolerate medical complications and focuses on how and who caused the problem whether relevant or not.
+Society does not tolerate medical complications and focuses on how and who caused the problem, whether relevant or not.
 Why was more not done?
-Accidents and faults that cause errors in treatment delivery can never be excused but the legal profession has trodden all over the NHS and looked for openings to sue the NHS.
+Accidents and faults that cause errors in treatment delivery can never be excused, but the legal profession has trodden all over the NHS and looked for openings to sue the NHS.
 Part of the NHS budget goes toward a pool of money to fight litigation.

-Rather than having a ceiling on settlement, the NHS is now having to pay serious sums of money often for nuisance litigants.
+Rather than having a ceiling on settlement, the NHS now has to pay serious sums of money often for nuisance litigants.
 Human Resources as an industrial department can be ruthless and not always known for being sensitive.
 Nurses are hounded for sickness despite the fact that such illness is often genuine and related to depleted human bodies.
-Dismissals follow in some cases but senior (medical) staff are often placed on ‘gardening leave’ for years without resolving an internal dispute.
+Dismissals follow in some cases, but senior (medical) staff are often placed on ‘gardening leave’ for years without resolving an internal dispute.
 Each of these areas forms a weakening of a system which so often says it is strapped for cash.

 The NHS is a massive tanker carrying a vast population of employees.
-Often lost at sea and having to fight fires on a regular basis the effect of Covid has added to the strain.
+Often lost at sea and having to fight fires on a regular basis, the effect of COVID has added to the strain.
 Yet another chancellor has been persuaded that more money is needed when it is not about money but a cycle of bad practice that consumes humans who truly work to help patients.
-When they fail so does the care available to patients.
+When they fail, so does the care available to patients.

 Thanks for reading ‘A dying healthcare system’ by David R Tollafield